To-jak/large-scale-learning-practical-work/README.md

 # Large scale Machine Learning techniques
-Some techniques I used to deal with large scale machine learning problems.
+Compilation of practical works using techniques to deal with large scale machine learning problems.

 ---